andrei-rizoiu/testing-hip/README.md

 Expecting to be HIP: <br/> Hawkes Intensity Processes for Social Media Popularity
 ===

+This repository contains:
+- the ACTIVE twitted videos dataset;
+- the code required for fitting HIP to real data;
-This repository contains the ACTIVE twitted dataset and the code required for fitting HIP to real data.
+- a short tutorial on exploring the ACTIVE dataset and fitting HIP to data.

-Both dataset and code are distributed under the *GNU General Public License v3.0*, a copy of which is included in this repository.
-This code was developed as a research prototype and it should be treated as such.
-It comes with no guarantees or support, however questions can be addressed to [Marian-Andrei@rizoiu.eu](mailto:Marian-Andrei@rizoiu.eu).
+*Referece*:
 Rizoiu, M.-A., Xie, L., Sanner, S., Cebrian, M., Yu, H., & Van Hentenryck, P. (2017).
 **Expecting to be HIP: Hawkes Intensity Processes for Social Media Popularity**.
 In Proceedings of the *International Conference on World Wide Web 2017*, pp. 1-9.
 Perth, Australia.